hoytech/lmdbxx/README.md

         longLivedValue = v;
     }

 In the code above, note that `"hello"` was passed in as a key.
 This works because a `std::string_view` is implicitly constructed.
-This works for `char *`, `std::string`, `const std::string&`, and maybe others.
+This works for `char *`, `std::string`, `const std::string&`, etc.

 ### string_view Conversions

 Arto's original version of this library had templated `get` and `put` convenience methods.
-This fork has removed those in favour of explicit methods for converting to and from the `std::string_view` objects required to interact with the database.
-The implicit conversions on `get` and `put` reduce type safety and caused [problems for some users](https://github.com/drycpp/lmdbxx/issues/1).
+These methods reduced type safety and [caused problems for some users](https://github.com/drycpp/lmdbxx/issues/1) so this fork has removed them in favour of explicit methods to convert to and from `std::string_view`s.

-**Note:** These conversion functions described in this section are mostly designed for purposes like storing integers in `MDB_INTEGERKEY`/`MDB_INTEGERDUP` databases.
+**Note:** These conversion functions described in this section are mostly designed for storing integers in `MDB_INTEGERKEY`/`MDB_INTEGERDUP` databases.
 Although you can use them for more complicated types, we do not recommend doing so.
 Instead, please look into zero-copy serialization schemes such as [flatbuffers](https://google.github.io/flatbuffers/) or [capn proto](https://capnproto.org/).

-You have to be very careful when using these methods since if you have any pointers in your structures then you will almost certainly experience weird values in your stored records, out-of-bounds memory accesses, and/or memory corruption.

-You can get almost all the performance benefit of storing raw structs by using [flatbuffers](https://google.github.io/flatbuffers/) or [capn proto](https://capnproto.org/) to serialise your data structures.
+With these you can get almost all the performance benefit of storing raw structs.
 In addition you will get much better safety, the ability to access your database from languages other than C/C++, database portability across systems, and a way to upgrade your structures by adding new fields, deprecating old ones, etc.

+If you do decide to store complex structs directly, you have to be very careful when using the following methods.
+If you have any pointers in your structures then you will almost certainly experience weird values in your stored records, out-of-bounds memory accesses, and/or memory corruption.

 #### Copying